 A tool built to help you create better design briefs.
 Their set of accesible strategic excercices allow you and your client to get on the same page and craft better, more approriate design solutions.
 It’s a collaborative environment that allows you to nail the esssentials of brand strategy, even when you are working remotely.
-They are still in beta right now, so you can sign up for free!
+Check out the link below and get started with a free trial.

 My favorite tool for creating brand strategy presentations, quick, clean and easy to use.
 Most of my brand strategy presentations are created with this tool.